TrevisanGMW/gt-tools/docs/README.md

 <h1> GT Generate Python Curve </h1>

 <img src="./media/gt_generate_python_curve.jpg" align="right"
-     alt="GT Generate Python Curve GUI"><br>
+     alt="GT Generate Python Curve GUI">

-<p>This script generates the Python code necessary to create a selected curve.
-Helpful for when you want to save a curve to your shelf or to add it to a script.</p>
+<p>This script generates the Python code necessary to create a selected curve.<br>Helpful for when you want to save a curve to your shelf or to add it to a script.</p>

 <p><b>How to use it:</b>
 <br>1.
 Make sure you delete the curve's history before generating the code.